oakes/tile-soup/README.md

 ## Introduction

-A Clojure and ClojureScript library for parsing tiled maps.
+A Clojure and ClojureScript library for parsing [tiled maps](https://www.mapeditor.org/).
+See [the dynadocs](https://oakes.github.io/tile-soup/) to learn how to use it.

 ## Development